hphelion/documentation/network-quickstart.md

 The Network Topology tab is a physical representation of your network configuration.

 After activating the Compute 13.5 region, HP Public Cloud creates a default network that looks like the following diagram.
+Login to the [HP Public Cloud Console](https://horizon.hpcloud.com/) and select the Network Topology tab under the Project section.

    <br><img src="media/compute-network-topology-def-crop.png"  alt="" />